-Northern lights Tromsø tonight
+Northern lights in Tromsø tonight

 Kp 1 is at the threshold for Tromsø.
 Aurora may be visible from a dark site if cloud cover permits.